tayjaybabee/cinch-altcoin/README.md

 In order for this plugin to work the following is required to insert into bot.rb for operation.

-At the beginning of Eve.rb in the required scripts section put this:
+At the beginning of bot.rb in the required scripts section put this:

     require 'cinch-altcoin'